gturi/completable-promise/README.md

 ### CompletablePromise antipattern

-A problem that can happen when using CompletablePromise is incurring in the following antipattern:
+When using a `CompletablePromise`, the following antipattern (where errors should be explicitly handled within a `try...catch`) can arise:

 ```js
 const completablePromise = new CompletablePromise();